Internet2/class-fall23-IaC-Repository-RCIR/cicd/github/aws/terraform/README.md

 # cicd / github / aws / terraform

 ## Description
-A collection of terraform scripts a user can use to build the required infrastructure to set up a oidc connection from github to aws ecr
+A collection of terraform scripts a user can use to build the required infrastructure to set up an oidc connection from github to aws ecr
 ___

 ## Environment Variables
-This list of required and optional variables used by terraform
+This list of required and optional variables used by terraform.
+These can be set (without the TF_VAR) in terraform.tfvars.
+An example file is provided, simply copy it and rename it to terraform.tfvars and add/change any one you wish.

 | Variable                           | Required | Default                                   | Description                                                                                      |
 |------------------------------------|----------|-------------------------------------------|--------------------------------------------------------------------------------------------------|